-The Citizens Police Academy began in 2011 and runs through a cooperative agreement between the Penn Hills Police Department and the Monroeville Police Department.
-To date, there have been ten classes conducted.
-The academy is primarily conducted by Monroeville Chief of Police Kenneth “Doug” Cole, Penn Hills Detective William Trogler, and retired Penn Hills Sergeant William Vrbin.
+The Citizens Police Academy began in 2011, through a cooperative agreement between the Penn Hills Police Department and the Monroeville Police Department.
+To date, there have been thirteen classes conducted.
+The academy is primarily led by Monroeville Chief of Police Kenneth “Doug” Cole and Penn Hills Detective Leo Johe.

 The academy is offered twice a year, with one class held in the spring and one in the fall.
 Each session lasts eight weeks, with classes taking place one night each week.
 The instruction takes place at the Monroeville Public Safety Training Center.

 Students attending the Citizens Police Academy will receive instruction from representatives of the Penn Hills and Monroeville Police Departments, as well as guest speakers from the Allegheny County Sheriff’s Office, Allegheny County District Attorney’s Office Crime Lab Unit, and the Federal Bureau of Investigation.
 Topics of instruction include; introductions to the legal system/criminal justice system, use of force in law enforcement, patrol vehicle operations, crime scene investigations, narcotics investigations, police canine use, and firearms instruction.
 Students will even have the opportunity to drive a “skid car” on a closed course and take part in live firearms instruction.

 To attend the Citizens Police Academy, you must be at least eighteen years of age, have a valid Pennsylvania driver’s license, and have no criminal history that would preclude you from owning or possessing a firearm.
 Class size is limited to twenty students per session, with preference given to residents of Penn Hills and Monroeville.